Dan Catinella: How did you develop an interest in wine?

 DC: What is your philosophy on wine and food?

-DC: Do your wines reflect Old World, New World, or a mix of choices?
+DC: Do your wines reflect Old World or New World or a mix?

 DC: List your favorite wine resource book and author: